Skip to main content

 Summary

-Q: Can I see what work order a special order was sold on?
+Q: Can I see what work order a special-order part was sold on?

-A: Yes, if a part was purchased on a work order the vendor bill is tied to the work order and you can see the sale of the part via the hyperlink in the delivery.
+A: Yes.
+If a part was purchased directly on a work order, the vendor bill is tied to that work order.
+You can view the sale of the part through the hyperlink in the delivery or vendor invoice record.

 Q: Can I see what work order my inventory was sold on?